szermatt/mistty/docs/source/index.rst

 MisTTY` is known to work with :program:`bash`, :program:`zsh` and :program:`fish` on Linux and MacOS.
 It also supports non-shell command-line programs, such as :program:`python`.

+The latest version of this documentation is available at https://mistty.readthedocs.io/en/latest/.
+Once MisTTY is installed, this documentation can be accessed from inside Emacs using :kbd:`M-x info gmistty`

 .. note::